peterkhe1999/CheatSheet/OSCP/README.md

 ajaxRequest.send(params);
 ```

-To minify attack code into a one-liner, navigate to **JS Compress**.
+To minify attack code into a one-liner: **JS Compress**

-Encode the minified JavaScript code so any bad characters won't interfere with sending the payload
+Encode the minified JavaScript code (so any bad characters won't interfere with sending the payload)

 ```js
 function encode_to_javascript(string) {